IoT and smart buildings

 #1 : IoT offers more functionality using a centralized approach

 Traditional building infrastructures such as electrical, gas, water, and environmental control systems are costly to acquire and install.
 Integrating IoT does not imply to completely removal and replace of such systems.
-Instead, IoT offers a complementary layer of enhanced functionality through the deployment of a much lighter, scalable physical infrastructure for a centrlaized management.
-Further, unlike conventional BMS, where the hardware-software ecosystem is designed to lock in the customer, IoT-based system provide the opportunity for building & facility owners, and operators to be able to replace the IoT vendors with ease.
+Instead, IoT building automation offers a complementary layer of enhanced functionality through a much lighter, scalable physical infrastructure.
+Further, unlike a conventional BMS where the hardware-software ecosystem is designed for vendor lock-in, IoT-based systems provide owners the flexibility to scale or replace vendors with ease.

 #2 : IoT provides improved and seamless access to contextual building data to various stakeholders

 Nowadays, data is regarded as the indispensable element in the management of commercial buildings.
-IoT allows you to collect large amounts of operational data and to quickly analyse that data to enhance all building functions.
+Smart building technology allows you to collect large amounts of operational data and to quickly analyse that data to enhance all building functions.

-For building and facility owners, the initial acquisition costs of the IoT devices needed to gather critical data represents a low initial investment (Capex).
-However, unlike conventional BMS, the data for the IoT system is processed at the cloud level.
-In other words, the IoT solution provider can simply provide applications for relevant stakeholders using the common data available.
+For facility owners, the initial acquisition cost of IoT devices represents a low capital investment (Capex).
+Unlike a conventional BMS, the data for an IoT system is processed at the cloud level.
+This means the solution provider can simply deliver real-time building monitoring applications for various stakeholders using common, available data.

 # 3 : Technical scalability